benaronow/Image-Processor/README.md

 window of the full image.
 </br>
 </br>
-The clean and user-friendly GUI was created using Swing and is not the only method through which the image processor is usable.
+The clean and user-friendly GUI was created using Java Swing and is not the only method through which the image processor is usable.
 Depending on how the program is initialized, the you may enter commands for the processor into the terminal, or provide a file containing a script of commands for the program to execute one after another.